Blueprints

 Generated imports are <app.module>/<output-dir> — by default the output

-directory is the module root (so imports are <app.module>/entities,
+directory is the module root (so the only project-local import is

 that subpackage path relative to the working directory.
 Either way app.module